-Going on my third year of being a Catholic single I thought I might pass along to other daters what is Non-Negotiable for Catholics when considering a mixed marriage.
+Given the vast experience I’ve learned in dating non-Catholics over the years, I thought I might pass along to other daters what is Non-Negotiable for Catholics when considering a mixed marriage.
 These are questions that you need to ask within the first 40 days of dating.
-You must ask your person of interest these question before entering into courtship with them.
+You must ask your person of interest these question before entering into a courtship with them.
 Too often when our feelings get involved we are willing to compromise on things that shouldn’t be compromised.
 Therefore, again, ask these questions before things go too far.
-The response you get to this questions will go a long way to help you discern whether this is the person whom you have been called to forsake all others for.
+The response you get to these questions will go a long way to help you discern whether this is the person whom you have been called to forsake all others for.

 The Non-Negotiable Questions when Dating a Non-Catholic: